traschke/bht-compex/README.md

 $ pipenv shell
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ### Running
-Set environment variable `$CORENLP_HOME` to your directory, where CoreNLP is extracted to.
+Set environment variable `$CORENLP_HOME` to the directory, where CoreNLP and german models are located.
+If you used the helper script `download_corenlp.sh`, the files are in `./.corenlp`.
 ```
 $ export CORENLP_HOME=./.corenlp
 ```

-Get help
+Show help
 ```
 $ python -m compex -h
 ```